 Observance: First Thursday of May

 The history of America is replete with examples of the way in which the Judeo-Christian tradition has shaped the life of our nation.
 From the signing of the first civil document in the New World (the Mayflower Compact) until recent decades, the character of America was nurtured by the principles of the Holy Bible.
 In the Mayflower Compact, the Pilgrims affirmed their Christian commitment, stating they had come to America, quote, “for the glory of God, and advancement of the Christian faith,” end quote.
 During the Colonial Era, colonies set aside days for prayer and fasting as well as days of thanksgiving.
 It is clear from the language of these provisions that prayers were addressed to Jesus Christ and the God of the Bible.
-What is more, at the time the Constitution was implemented in 1789, eleven of the thirteen states required a profession of faith in Jesus Christ and the Bible as qualifications for holding public office, and no attempt was made by the federal government to disband these requirements.
+What is more, at the time the Constitution began to be observed in 1789, eleven of the thirteen states required a profession of faith in Jesus Christ and the Bible as qualifications for holding public office, and no attempt was made by the federal government to disband these requirements.
 Many, many other examples could be offered as evidence of the enormous formative impact that Christianity has had upon America.

 In keeping with the religious history of our nation, National Day of Prayer is annually observed on the first Thursday of May.
 On April 17, 1952, President Truman signed a bill establishing the National Day of Prayer as law.
 Twenty years later, in 1972, the National Prayer Committee was formed to assist the nation in its observance of the occasion.
 Subsequently the National Day of Prayer Task Force was formed for the intended purpose of coordinating events for the National Day of Prayer.
 The exact day to observe was decreed in 1988 when President Reagan signed a bill into law establishing the first Thursday of May as National Day of Prayer.